HeikkiHietala/esp32-motor-control-over-Internet/README.md

 The ESP32 is connected to a 9V battery and to the DC motor via the L298H bridge.
 The battery is also wired to the bridge.

-This is the connection scheme:
+This is the connection scheme, but the Arduino Micro is just a placeholder - Fritzing doesn't have ESP32 yet.

 ![connection scheme](donald%20scheme.PNG)